SitterSync

 Market Research

-Guided by the Co-Founders' vision, which identified an untapped opportunity that catered to sitters, we recognized the importance of conducting research to understand the perspective of Gen Z individuals aged 13-16.
+Guided by the Co-Founders' vision, which identified an untapped opportunity that catered to sitters, we recognized the importance of conducting research to understand the perspective of Gen Z individuals aged 13-16 and the competitive landscape.

 What I did